osklunds/Distributed-SWMR-register/remote_starter/README.md

                                      yields higher performance.
     -p, --print-client-operations    Print when a read/write operation starts/ends.
 If not included, the performance might be slightly higher.
-    -e, --record-evaluation-info     Record information used for the evaluation, such as latency and number of messages sent.
-If not done, the performance might be slightly higher.
+    -w, --write                      If the writer node should write.

 OPTIONS:
-    -r, --number-of-readers <number-of-readers>    The number of nodes that should read. [default: 0] -w, --number-of-writers <number-of-writers>    The number of nodes that should write. [default: 0] -l, --run-length <run-length>
+    -r, --number-of-readers <number-of-readers>
+            The number of nodes that should read.
+If the writer node is instructed to write, the number of readers must be at most one less than the total number of nodes. [default: 0] -l, --run-length <run-length>
             The number of seconds the program should run for.
-If 0 is given, the program will until aborted with Ctrl-C.
+If 0 is given, the program will run until aborted with Ctrl-C. [default: 0]
-            [default: 0]

 ARGS:
     <hosts-file>    The file with node ids, addresses, ports, ssh key paths and usernames.

 ```

 The idea is that you use this utility when you want to run the application on multiple networked machines.